Brand: | Compucorp |

 by the U.K based Sumlock Anita and as the Italy-based IME and others as well.

 It is quite big and heavy but it is also really a portable device.
 It has a carrying handle and can run on four big and heavy D-size batteries.
 Not for very long though for it is quite power hungry.
 It can also run on rechargeable batteries that can be charged using a power adapter.
+The fact that mine eats through its batteries might also be caused by it having old and leaky capacitors, I haven’t replaced them.
 It has a 12-digit amber fluorescent display which is really beautiful.
 When the batteries run out the display starts blinking.
 It is keystroke programmable and has 80 programming steps.
 There is no flow control but looping is possible.
 Programs are entered by sliding the RUN / LOAD slider to LOAD.
 Now enter the key sequences required.
 To finish the sequence end it by pressing the START STOP key.

 A sequence not finished will loop.